publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s343–1.md

     (a)

-     Except as provided in subsection (b) of this section, no State or political subdivision of a State may directly or indirectly establish under any authority or continue in effect as to any food in interstate commerce—
+     Except as provided in subsection (b), no State or political subdivision of a State may directly or indirectly establish under any authority or continue in effect as to any food in interstate commerce—

         (1) any requirement for a food which is the subject of a standard of identity established under [section 341 of this title][/us/usc/t21/s341] that is not identical to such standard of identity or that is not identical to the requirement of [section 343(g) of this title][/us/usc/t21/s343/g], except that this paragraph does not apply to a standard of identity of a State or political subdivision of a State for maple syrup that is of the type required by sections 341 and 343(g) of this title,